MSchnei/semantic_segmentatition_dataset/README.md

-# Preparation of dataset for MRI tissue class segmentation of human brain
+# Preparation of brain dataset for semantic segmentation with supervised learning
-Collection of scripts that were used to prepare MRI image dataset for training a unet to perform tissue class segmentation of the human brain.
+Collection of scripts with a two-fold purpose:
+1. Training: Prepare MRI image dataset for training a supervised learning algorithm (eg. a CNN/UNet) to perform semantic segmentation of tissue classes in human brain.
+2. Testing: Evaluate the trained algorithm on hold-out dataset

 # Description initial dataset
 The scripts in this repository take as a starting point the following, initial data set: